kernow/shortcode/README.md

 Simply create files with the extension or .erb, .haml, or .slim with a filename the same as the shortcode tag, e.g. gallery.html.erb would render a [gallery] shortcode tag.
 The default location for template files is `app/views/shortcode_templates`, if you want to load templates from a different location use the `template_path` config option.

+Note: only 1 template parser is supported at a time, if using haml for instance all templates must be haml.

 #### Templates set as configuration options

 The alternative way to define templates is to set them using the `templates` config option, this option can take a hash with keys of the same name as the shortcode tags and